I:01:02 University Committees

 4. Institutional Animal Care and Use Committee (Special Purpose)

-The Institutional Animal Care and Use Committee ("IACUC") should be composed of no less than five members and must include an attending Veterinarian, one practicing scientist experienced in research involving animals, one member whose primary concerns are in a non-scientific area, and one individual who is not affiliated with the institution or the immediate member of a family affiliated with the institution.
+Members of the Institutional Animal Care and Use Committee ("IACUC") are recommended by the Vice Provost for Research and Dean of Graduate Studies (VPR/Dean).
+The IACUC should be composed of no less than five members and must include an attending Veterinarian, one practicing scientist experienced in research involving animals, one member whose primary concerns are in a non-scientific area, and one individual who is not affiliated with the institution or the immediate member of a family affiliated with the institution.
 One graduate student may also serve on the committee, but it is not a requirement.
 All committee appointments, except students, will be three year terms.
 The Research Compliance Officer should serve as ex-officio.
 The committee should be empowered to request outside consultants as the need arises.
 If a fee is involved in a consultant's appearance before the committee, the Vice Provost for Research and Dean of Graduate Studies should approve the payment of such fee.
 The committee reports to the Vice Provost for Research.

 The IACUC must be able to ascertain the acceptability of proposed research in terms of institutional commitment, regulations, applicable law and standard professional conduct and practice.
 The IACUC shall review any research proposal in which animal subjects are involved to determine the conformity with guidelines imposed upon the University by Federal and state regulations.
 The committee, or its designee, should inspect all animal facilities including animal study areas/satellite facilities and field study sites once every six months using USDA Regulations/Guides as the basis for inspections.

 5. Athletic Committee